ems-project/EMSCommonBundle/src/Resources/doc/storages.md

  If you have a performant enough backup storage, you can just define it as `asset`.
 No need to schedule the `ems:asset:synchronize` commend.
 But a backup storage should never be configured as external (i.e. on a Skeleton).

+## Cleaning useless assets
+With the time the size of your storages can increase.
+For security reason, it's not possible to cleaned them from the application.
+But, there is a procedure.

+With the EMSCoreBundle command `ems:asset:clean` you can remove from the database all references to files that are not used by at least one revision.
+Typically, it cleans files that have been uploaded in a document but the or document has never been finalized, or the file has been replaced.

+Now if you define a new storage you'll be able to synchronize it with `ems:asset:synchronize`.
+This command is only synchronizing the referenced files.

+Finally, it's time to remove your old storage from the `EMS_STORAGES` config.
+And, if your are sure this storage isn't used by another elasticms, you can drop it.

 ## Existing type os storages services

 ### File system